cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 We have set ``retrieve job logs = True``.
 This will ensure our job logs are fetched from the ``slurm_cluster`` platform.
-This setting is recommended for any remote platform (i.e. where install target is not localhost).
+This setting is recommended for all remote platforms (i.e. where install target is not localhost).

 Grouping Platforms